-By SPD
+Bv SPD

 The EEPROM on a DIMM has SPD (Serial Presence Detect) data structure that stores information about the module such as the memory type, memory size, memory speed, etc. When this option is selected, the system will run according to the information in the EEPROM.
 This option is the default setting because it provides the most stable condition for the system.
-The "CAS Latency Time" and "Precharge Delay" fields will show the default settings by SPD.
+The "CAS Latency Time" to "System Memory Frequency" fields will show the default settings by SPD.